 Inter alia the Six Sigma methodology provides for:

 Six Sigma is a project-oriented approach for process improvements, which uses a project management office to ensure a successful deployment.

 The Voice of the Customer (customer requirements) is the starting point of a Six Sigma project.
 Organisations working with the Six Sigma methodology are known for their high customer satisfaction and world-class performance in terms of quality.
 The Six Sigma methodology provides tangible and practical tools to map customer requirements and use this information as a starting point to improve processes.

 Six Sigma is a quality management methodology which originally focussed on variation reduction in the manufacturing industry.
 In the past, is was often believed that quality in the service industry could not be easily be measured.
 Over the last decade, friend and foe agree that in the service industry processes are suitable for measurement thus providing valuable data for variation reduction.

 As mentioned earlier, implementing Six Sigma will require an organisational structure with different roles, ranging from sponsor through project lead to administrative support.
 These roles will be performed by Six Sigma professionals referred to as Yellow Belts, Green Belts and Black Belts.
 The Lean Six Sigma Company provides courses for these Belts.
-Read more about the courses.
+Read more about our face to face and virtual classroom courses.

 Was this article helpful?